Volunteer Opportunities

 Three of our programs host monthly birthday celebrations (Project Joy).
 We are looking for volunteers to sponsor birthday celebrations by baking or buying a cake or cupcakes.

-Sunday suppers at the Drop-in Center bring young people together for a family-style meal.
+Sunday suppers at the Drop-in Center bring people together for a family-style meal.
 Volunteers can participate by preparing and/or delivering a home-cooked meal.
 Contact info@sashabruce.org if you’re interested.
 Dates that are available to sign up for these activities can be found at sashabruce.vomo.org.

 -